 The developed economies of the world have opened the money spigots…[and this] massive money and credit creation is sitting in the banking system like dry tinder just waiting for a spark to set it ablaze.
 How quickly it happens is anyone’s guess, but once it does we are likely to be enveloped in a worldwide inflation unlike anything before ever witnessed.
 [Let me explain further.]
 Words: 625

 People get confused about the nature of mass inflation, hyperinflation, and what causes both.
 [Let me clarify the nature and causes of each.]
 Words: 930

 The U.S. economic and systemic-solvency crises of the last four years only have been precursors to the coming Great Collapse: a hyperinflationary great depression.
 Outside timing on the hyperinflation remains 2014, but there is strong risk of a currency catastrophe beginning to unfold in the months ahead…moving into a full blown hyperinflation [in a few] months to a year… depending on the developing global view of the dollar and reactions of the U.S. government and the Federal Reserve.
 [Let me go into more detail.]
 Words: 2726

 Daniel Thornton, an economist at the Federal Reserve Bank of St. Louis, argues that the Fed’s policy of providing liquidity has “enormous potential to increase the money supply,” resulting in what The Wall Street Journal’s Real Time Economics blog calls “an inflation inferno.”
 [Personally,] I think it’s too soon to make significant changes to a portfolio based on inflation fears.
 Here’s why.
 Words: 550

-Posted by VTN on November 4, 2013, With 0 Reads, Filed under Banking & Finance, Corporate Business, Of Interest, Personal Finance.
+Posted by VTN on November 4, 2013, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 You can leave a response or trackback to this entry